Dj hire prices guide

 • Airport pickups

-• DJ time slot
+• DJ rider

 5) How well known is the DJ?